TartanLlama/tartanllama.github.io/_posts/2016-12-12-if-constexpr.md

 This technique replaces the macros with real C++ constructs and lets us write all of our conditionally-compiled code without relying on the preprocessor, which is A Good Thing&trade;.
 For one, if we misspell the enum name or something, we'll get a descriptive compiler error rather than things just breaking.
 Additionally, the `if constexpr` introduces a proper C++ scope, so any extra variables we declare in it will have their lifetimes limited to the OS-specific code.

-One difference between the code with macros and the code with `if constexpr` is that the code in the `if constexpr` branches is still parsed when the condition fails (see the next section), so if you are using some Objective C++ or C++/CX in one of the OS-specific blocks and your compiler doesn't support it, then compilation will fail[^2].
+One difference between the code with macros and the code with `if constexpr` is that the code in the `if constexpr` branches is parsed and has non-dependent names looked up, even when the condition fails (see the next section), so if you are using some OS-specific libraries in one of the blocks, then compilation will fail.
+This could be solved by providing declarations for the functions used, so you should consider which option is more maintainable for your use-case if the header files you include will be different depending on preprocessor definitions.

-[^2]: Thanks to [Peter Bindels](https://github.com/dascandy) for pointing this out.
+This technique could also be used for things like debugging or profiling code, by translating your relevant preprocessor definition to a `constexpr bool` or similar.

+{% highlight cpp %}
+#ifdef _DEBUG
+constexpr bool debug_mode = true;
+#else
+constexpr bool debug_mode = false;
+#endif

+if constexpr (debug_mode) {
+   //debug code
+}
+{% endhighlight %}

 ------